 - Watch that diet!!!
 Offerings at those holiday parties may look delicious but may contain foods that trigger headache attacks such as ripened cheese, chocolate, and processed meats.
 Some sensitive individuals should avoid food items containing MSG or low-cal beverages with aspartame.
 Monitor your caffeine intake and avoid or limit colas, coffee, and tea.
 The cold weather may encourage stopping for hot cocoa but think twice before ordering.

 - As you sprint through those crowded stores, be aware of odors that may produce a headache.
 Those perfume scents wafting through the air may trigger a headache, and some unfortunate individuals may be sensitive to the smell of pine boughs and balsam trees.
 Others may be affected by the scents of freshly baked treats, such as chocolate chip cookies.
 With the introduction of no smoking ordinances, public places may be safer if you are sensitive to tobacco smoke.
 However, private parties may be a haven for smokers, particularly those enjoying a celebratory cigar.
 Your best bet is to find an area free of smoke and perfume.

-- One of our members recently complained of headaches from all of those bright Christmas lights.
-In addition to the illumination caused by the decorations, some tree lights flicker which can easily trigger a migraine.
-One solution may be wearing sunglasses or other protective lenses to decrease the effects of those “Silver bells” and other holiday decorations.
+- One of our members recently complained of bright Christmas lights being a migraine trigger.
+In addition to the illumination caused by the decorations, some tree lights flicker which can easily trigger a migraine attack.
+One solution may be wearing special migraine friendly eyewear that filters out harsh lights.

 - It would be easy to say avoid stress but that would be a gargantuan task at this time of the year.
 To help maneuver through the holidays, set aside personal time.
 If you feel you have had more than adequate “family togetherness,” take a walk or just take a break from the festivities.
 Organize your schedule for shopping, cooking, cleaning, and “me” time.